Doug Wolfgang: Injury

 On April 3, 1992, Wolfgang was competing in a World of Outlaws event at Lakeside Speedway in Kansas City.
 During qualifying, he was involved in a fiery crash that resulted in burns over 30% of his body, a broken vertebrae, and injuries to his right hand.
 Following his recovery, upon climbing back into the seat, Wolfgang was never again as dominant as he had once been.
 Speaking about the incident, Wolfgang stated, "I have absolutely zero interest in getting hurt again.
 I've had all the fun I can handle with that.
 I also know what it takes to win, and I guarantee you I don't have that anymore."
-While he would never again be a dominant force in the World of Outlaws, he did go on to win the IMCA 360 sprint car championship in 1995 and the ASCS 360 National race in 1996 before retiring in 1997.
+While he would never again be a dominant force in the World of Outlaws, he did go on to win the IMCA 360 sprint car championship in 1996 and the ASCS 360 National race in 1996 before retiring in 1997 after a second serious crash, this time in Granite City, Illinois.